hungknow/tech-journey/ory/README.md

 create database kong1;
 create user kong1 with password 'kong1';
 grant all privileges on database kong1 to kong1;

+create database kratos1;
+create user kratos1 with password 'kratos1';
+grant all privileges on database kratos1 to kratos1;

 ```

 # Run locally